SS California (1848): Gold Rush period

-Shortly after arriving in San Francisco, nearly all of her crew jumped ship and deserted.
+Almost all of her crew deserted shortly after arriving in San Francisco.
 It took Captain Cleveland Forbes two months to rehire a new crew and get more coal and steam back to Panama.
-California left San Francisco on May 1, 1849 with the California mail, passengers and high-value cargo, as specified in the congressional mail contract, and reached Panama City on May 23, 1849.
-The new crew was much more expensive but the Panama City–San Francisco route was so potentially lucrative that the costs were simply deferred to the passengers in the price of a ticket.
-The mail, passengers and priority cargo to and from California soon developed into a paying proposition as more and more mail, cargo and passengers flowed to and from California.
+California left San Francisco on May 1, 1849, with the California mail, passengers, and high-value cargo, as specified in the congressional mail contract, and reached Panama City on May 23, 1849.
+The new crew was much more expensive, but the Panama City–San Francisco route was so potentially lucrative that the costs were simply deferred to the passengers in the price of a ticket.
+The mail, passengers, and priority cargo to and from California soon developed into a paying proposition as more and more mail, cargo, and passengers flowed to and from California.
 Much of the gold found in California was shipped back east by Panama Steamer.
-Businesses of all kinds needed new goods which were generally only available in the east.
+Businesses of all kinds needed new goods, which were generally only available in the east.
 By the end of May 1849, 59 vessels, including 17 steamers, had disgorged about 4,000 passengers in San Francisco.